marvindrao/PA193_test_parser_Novacoin/README.md

 We will be using incremental model of development.
 We will keep on adding features incrementally and testing it.

+Arvind:
-Stage1: detect magic number and file size and say if block is valid or not.
+Stage1: detect magic number and file size and say if block is valid or not.[done]
+Stage2: Read all fields from Block[done] and xml output of parsed fields
+Stage3: Merkle Root Verification
+Stage4:	Tx Verification

+Kuldeep and Surendra:
+Unit testing of each parser function identifying and patching vulnerabilities